suhasmaddali/Adare-Restaurant-Webpage/README.md

 ## Summary

 In the webpage, one would be able to book reservation for the food.
 Furthermore, they are also able to see the exact location provided by Google API.
+We get to use the custom map from Google Maps that helps to know the exact location of the restaurant.

 ## 👉 Directions to download the repository and run the notebook